Knowing When to Stop: Delay-Adaptive Spiking Neural Network Classifiers with Reliability Guarantees: Problem Definition

 \subsection{Multi-Class Time Series Classification}

-We focus on the problem of classifying real-valued vector time series $\mv x=(\mv x_1,..., \mv x_T)$, with $N \times 1$ vector samples $\mv x_t$ over time index $t=1,...,T$, into $C$ classes, using \emph{dynamic} classifiers implemented via SNNs.
-As illustrated in Fig. \ref{fig:overall}(a), the SNN model has $N$ input neurons, an arbitrary number of internal spiking neurons; and $C$ output neurons in the readout layer.
+We focus on the problem of classifying real-valued vector time series data $\mv x=(\mv x_1,..., \mv x_T)$, with $N \times 1$ vector samples $\mv x_t$ over time index $t=1,...,T$, into $C$ classes, using \emph{dynamic} classifiers implemented via SNNs.
+As illustrated in Fig. \ref{fig:overall}(a), the SNN model has $N$ input neurons, an arbitrary number of internal spiking neurons, and $C$ output neurons in the readout layer.
 Each output neuron is associated with one of the $C$ class labels in set $\mathcal{C}=\{1,...,C\}$.
-As detailed in the Supplementary Material, we adopt a standard model based on leaky-integrate-and-fire (LIF) neurons (see, e.g., \citep{10016643,9997098,chen2023learning}).

 At each time $t$, the SNN takes as input the real-valued vector $\mv x_t$, and produces sequentially the binary, ``spiking'', output vector $\mv y_t=[y_{t,1}, ..., y_{t,C}]$ of size $C$, with $y_{t,c}\in \{0,1\}$, as a function of the samples